NASA scrubs launch of new moon rocket after engine problem | Technology

 Later in the morning, NASA also officials spotted what they feared was a crack or some other defect on the core stage — the big orange fuel tank with four main engines on it — but they later said it appeared to be just a buildup of frost in a crevice of the insulating foam.

-Launch director Charlie Blackwell-Thompson and her team also had to deal with a communication problem involving the Orion capsule.
+Launch director Charlie Blackwell-Thompson and her team also had to deal with sluggish communication between the Orion capsule and launch control.
+The problem required what turned out to be a simple fix.

-Engineers scrambled to understand an 11-minute delay in the communication lines between launch control and Orion that cropped up late Sunday.
-Though the problem had cleared by Monday morning, NASA needed to know why it happened before committing to a launch.

-Regardless of all the technical snags, thunderstorms ultimately would have prevented a liftoff.
-Dark clouds gathered over the launch site as soon as Blackwell-Thompson halted the countdown, with thunder echoing across the coast.
+Even if there had been no technical snags, thunderstorms ultimately would have prevented a liftoff, NASA said.
+Dark clouds and rain gathered over the launch site as soon as the countdown was halted, and thunder echoed across the coast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)